iancambrea/rinha-python-sanic/README.md

 This version does not attempt to be a production like code and does not apply much of good design standards, everything like that are a completely overengineering to the challenge propose.
 The main features applied to increase performance was:

-- background task queue and bulk insert.
+- background task queue and bulk insert to creation endpoint.
 - cache for people queries.
 - searcheable generated column and trigram index for 'like' query.
 - unix socket connection between nginx and api's nodes.